85

 Raymond Lafon 1999 95p

 Tasted in April 2003.
 Pure delight!
 Fabulous botrytis, both sweet and "sour" at the same time.
 Incredibly nuanced rich, and sophisticated.
 What a length and structure.
-Will provide a lot of pleasure for the next ten years.
+It will provide a lot of pleasure for the next ten years.

 Raymond Lafon 1998 94p